German Language Study Guides & Tips

 The German language has been changing greatly during the past years.
 Many Germans would rather use an English word with a similar meaning instead of a German word.
 What is the cause?

-- Start Learning German - Basic Phrases Related to Sightseeing, Money Exchange and the Disabled
+- Learning German - Basic Travel Phrases For Sightseeing, Money Exchange and Disabilities

-You want to know about interesting places, need some cash or are wheelchair bound.
+You want to know about interesting places, you need some cash, or you require travel assistance.
 Learn how to express your needs in German with short sentences and phrases.

 - Beer:Terms and Vocabulary Related to "Bier" in German